-C. Dynamic adaptation of the timeout value
+C. Dynamic Adaptation of the Timeout Value

 The results of the previous section show a negative gradient of the throughput with both the coefficient of variation (instantaneous variability) and Hurst parameter (long-range dependence).
-However, there is a timeout value that makes such gradient be equal to zero.
-Such timeout value depends on the minimum burst size, the traffic load and, to a lesser extent, it also depends on the long-range dependence parameter H and the coefficient of variation c_v .
+However, there is a timeout value that makes such gradient equal to zero.
+Such timeout value depends on the minimum burst size, the traffic load, and, to a lesser extent, the long-range dependence parameter H and the coefficient of variation $c_v$ .

 The above observation leads us to seek for an expression that provides the timeout value for which the delay throughout curves flatten out to unity.
-Not only this is beneficial to maximize the throughput at the minimum delay cost but also to decrease the network load.
-For the Abilene-I trace considered in section II-C, recall that the increased traffic load due to padding is shown in figure 4.
-The effect of choosing a wrong timeout value is very significant not only for the throughput, but also for the generated load to the OBS network.
+Not only is this beneficial to maximize the throughput at the minimum delay cost but also to decrease the network load.
+For the Abilene-I trace considered in Section II-C, recall that the increased traffic load due to padding